When did cross-country skiing become an Olympic sport?

 PyeongChang 2018

-Entering the Games as potential bronze medalists, American Kikkan Randall und Jessie Diggins dug deep and proved to the cross-country skiing world their true grit in a shocking victory.
-Randall kept the U.S. in position and Diggins broke away with Sweden and Norway in the latter part of the race, closing in the last of six 1.2km legs to beat Sweden's Stina Nilsson by .02.
+Entering the Games as potential bronze medalists, American Kikkan Randall and Jessie Diggins dug deep and proved to the cross-country skiing world their true grit in a shocking victory.
+Randall kept the U.S. in position and Diggins broke away with Sweden and Norway in the latter part of the race, closing in the last of six 1.2km legs to beat Sweden's Stina Nilsson by two-hundreths of a second.

 The U.S. duo, winners of the 2013 world team sprint title, became the first non-European team to take the event at the Olympics.

-Norwegian legend Marit Bjoergen, already the most decorated female cross-country skier in Winter Olympic history and competing in her fifth Games, added an incredible five more – two golds, a silver and two bronzes – to bring her total to 15.
+Norwegian legend Marit Bjorgen, already the most decorated woman cross-country skier in Winter Olympic history and competing in her fifth Games, added an incredible five more – two golds, a silver and two bronzes – to bring her total to 15.
 Her nation won half of the sport's possible medals, including seven gold, taking both relays and sweeping the men's skiathlon.

 Sochi 2014